-• Establish a minimum level of rehabilitation per unit or a required ratio between rehabilitation and refinancing to demonstrate that rehabilitation of HOME-ARP rental housing is the primary eligible activity

-• Require a review of management practices to demonstrate that disinvestment in the property has not occurred; that the long-term needs of the project can be met; and that the feasibility of serving qualified populations for the minimum compliance period can be demonstrated.

-• State whether the new investment is being made to maintain current affordable units, create additional affordable units, or both.

-- Specify the required compliance period, whether it is the minimum 15 years or longer.
-Enter narrative response here. - State that HOME-ARP funds cannot be used to refinance multifamily loans made or insured by any federal program, including CDBG.

-• Other requirements in the PJ's guidelines, if applicable:
+- Establish a minimum level of rehabilitation per unit or a required ratio between rehabilitation and refinancing to demonstrate that rehabilitation of HOME-ARP rental housing is the primary eligible activity N/A - Require a review of management practices to demonstrate that disinvestment in the property has not occurred; that the long-term needs of the project can be met; and that the feasibility of serving qualified populations for the minimum compliance period can be demonstrated. - State whether the new investment is being made to maintain current affordable units, create additional affordable units, or both.
+N/A - Specify the required compliance period, whether it is the minimum 15 years or longer.
+N/A - State that HOME-ARP funds cannot be used to refinance multifamily loans made or insured by any federal program, including CDBG.
+N/A - Other requirements in the PJ's guidelines, if applicable: N/A